joeyrobert/ceruleanjs/docs/TECHNICAL.md

 Moves are represented as a 32-bit integer with the following fields:

-    BITS     PROMO    TO       FROM
+    BITS   CAPTUR PROMO  TO      FROM
-    00000000 00000000 00000000 00000000
+    000000 000000 000000 0000000 0000000
     ^ MSB                         LSB ^

+This breaksdown to the following distribution:

+* 7 bits for FROM index
+* 7 bits for TO index
+* 6 bits for promotion piece (Q/R/B/N)
+* 6 bits for captured piece (any or empty)
+* 6 bits for bits!

+This dense move structure requires less data to be saved on the board's internal history array.

-TO/FROM are board indices, PROMO is the promotion piece type and BITS is metadata set by the move generate about what type of move this is.
+BITS is metadata set by the move generate about what type of move this is.
 The BITS property is defined as follows (influenced by TSCP):

     1  capture            (000001)
     2  castling           (000010)